Fourier-Mukai functors in the supported case: Extending natural transformations

 In the rest of this paper we would like to apply Proposition \ref{prop:extending} but, unfortunately, in the supported case a functor $\fun{F}\colon\Db_{Z_1}(X_1)\to\Db_{Z_2}(X_2)$ may not have left or right adjoint.
 Thus we are going to prove a more general result (Proposition \ref{prop:extending1}, whose proof is however much inspired by those of \cite[Prop.\ 2.16]{Or} and \cite[Prop.\ 3.7]{CS}), from which Proposition \ref{prop:extending} will follow easily (see the end of Section \ref{subsec:crit2}).
 To this purpose, we first introduce the categorical setting which will be used in the rest of Section \ref{sec:extending}.

-Indeed, to weaken condition $\Cb$, let $\cat{E}$ be a full exact subcategory of a $\Hom$-finite abelian category $\cat{A}$ satisfying the following conditions: \begin{itemize} \item[(E1)] A morphism in $\cat{E}$ is an admissible epimorphism if and only if it is an epimorphism in $\cat{A}$; \item[(E2)] There is a set $\{P_{i}\}_{i\in I}\subseteq \cat{E}$ which satisfies properties \eqref{ample1} and \eqref{ample2} of Definition \ref{def:almostample}; \item[(E3)] For all $A\in\Db(\cat{E})\cap\cat{A}$, there exists an integer $N(A)$ such that $\Hom_{\Db(\cat{A})}(A,\sh[i]{B})=0$, for every $i>N(A)$ and every $B\in\Db(\cat{E})\cap\cat{A}$. \end{itemize} The reader who is not familiar with the language of exact categories can have a look at \cite{K2} (where admissible epimorphisms are called deflations).
+Indeed, to weaken condition $\Cb$, let $\cat{E}$ be a full exact subcategory of an abelian category $\cat{A}$ satisfying the following conditions: \begin{itemize} \item[(E1)] A morphism in $\cat{E}$ is an admissible epimorphism if and only if it is an epimorphism in $\cat{A}$; \item[(E2)] There is a set $\{P_{i}\}_{i\in I}\subseteq \cat{E}$ which satisfies property \eqref{ample2} of Definition \ref{def:almostample} as objects of $\cat{A}$; \item[(E3)] For all $A\in\Db(\cat{E})\cap\cat{A}$, there exists an integer $N(A)$ such that $\Hom_{\Db(\cat{A})}(A,B[i])=0$, for every $i>N(A)$ and every $B\in\Db(\cat{E})\cap\cat{A}$. \end{itemize} The reader who is not familiar with the language of exact categories can have a look at \cite{K2} (where admissible epimorphisms are called deflations).